dotnet/csharpstandard/standard/expressions.md

 - For a value argument, if the parameter’s passing mode is value
   - the argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value becomes the initial value of the value parameter in the function member invocation.
   - otherwise, the parameter’s passing mode is input.
-If the argument is a variable reference and there exists an identity conversion (§10.2.2) between the argument's type and the parameter's type, the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
+If the argument is a variable reference and there exists an identity conversion ([§10.2.2](conversions.md#1022-identity-conversion)) between the argument’s type and the parameter’s type, the resulting storage location becomes the storage location represented by the parameter in the function member invocation.
 Otherwise, a storage location is created with the same type as that of the corresponding parameter.
 The argument expression is evaluated and an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) to the corresponding parameter type is performed.
 The resulting value is stored within that storage location.
 That storage location is represented by the input parameter in the function member invocation.

      > *Example*: Given the following declarations and method calls:
      >